Page last updated 27/12/2025.

 First, read The State of Misogyny in the MSA.
 A condensed and edited version has been published by the University of Melbourne’s Farrago and the University of Sydney’s Honi Soit.

 Grace, interviewer and author of the misogyny article, was a 2024 MSA Women’s Affairs Committee member elected on the Together ticket and the unsuccessful Elevate candidate for MSA Secretary in the 2024 MSA elections.
 From the start of 2025 she has run Not-So-Shrinking Violet - an Instagram page and a series of pieces in Lot’s Wife, the MSA student magazine, covering women’s issues and feminism.
-She lives with a 2025 Women’s Officer and a 2025 Lot’s Wife Editor.
+She lives with 2025 Lot’s Wife Editor Mandy and a 2025 Women’s Officer.

 Since sending the draft, Grace edited the article to remove content that she thought could be potentially defamatory.
-After the rejection of the first draft by the MSA Executive, she made no further attempts to submit the article to Lot’s Wife.
+After the rejection of the first draft by the Executive, she made no further attempts to submit the article to Lot’s Wife.
 Instead, it was submitted to other student newspapers at different universities.

 In Radwife, the sixth Lot’s Wife issue of 2025, redaction bars take the place of the article.
 Separately for this edition, Radio Monash recorded Rad Wife - Aish and Georgie Chat Student Media.
 In the interview Aishwariya (a Lot’s Wife Editor and one of the students interviewed for the misogyny article) and Georgie (Radio Monash President) cover a lot of ground, but among the topics discussed are censorship and misogyny.